pyralog/pyralog/blog/5-rust-infrastructure.md

 **Answer: Yes, absolutely.**

-Here are the crates DLog relies on:
+Here are the crates Pyralog relies on:

 ### Core Infrastructure